 Why is it especially important to get a healthy Corgi?

+Poorly bred Corgis tend to come with a slew of issues, if not during puppyhood definitely during adolescence and adulthood.
+Because of their stature, they are very prone to orthopedic issues – way more so than regularly proportioned dogs.
 We’ve shared our experiences with Chibi being diagnosed with severe hip dysplasia at just 1 year old, a condition that results from poor genetics and conformation.
 The long term downside of having an unhealthy dog means you’re paying ten times or even more what you did for the puppy.
 We’ve spent money on three surgeries, approximately $1000/month on rehab, and countless vet visits and health exams.
 We’ve also heard of backyard breeder puppies coming home infested with fleas and with congenital defects or infections.